ChunbiaoZhu/deep_learning_with_python/README.md

     AI will be used by humans as a tool to augment their own
     capabilities: more augmented intelligence than artificial intelligence.

+# Summary
+    anything that requires reasoning—like
+    programming, or applying the scientific method—long-term planning, and algorithmic-like data manipulation, is out of reach for deep learning models, no matter how much data you throw at them.
+Even learning a sorting algorithm with a deep neural network is tremendously difficult.

+    All it can do is map
+    one data manifold X into another manifold Y, assuming the existence of a learnable continuous transform from X to Y. So even though a deep learning model can be interpreted as a kind of program, inversely most programs cannot be expressed as deep learning models—for most tasks, either there exists no corresponding deep neural network that solves the task, or even if there exists one, it may not be learnable, i.e. the corresponding geometric transform may be far too complex, or there may not be appropriate data available to learn it.

+    In short, deep learning models do not have any understanding of their input, at least not in any human sense.
+Our own understanding of images, sounds, and language, is grounded in our sensorimotor experience as humans.
+Machine learning models have no access to such experiences and thus cannot "understand" their inputs in any human-relatable way.
+By annotating large numbers of training examples to feed into our models, we get them to learn a geometric transform that maps data to human concepts on this specific set of examples, but this mapping is just a simplistic sketch of the original model in our minds, the one developed from our experience as embodied agents—it is like a dim image in a mirror.

+    In short, deep learning models do not have any understanding of their input, at least not in any human sense.
+Our own understanding of images, sounds, and language, is grounded in our sensorimotor experience as humans.
+Machine learning models have no access to such experiences and thus cannot "understand" their inputs in any human-relatable way.
+By annotating large numbers of training examples to feed into our models, we get them to learn a geometric transform that maps data to human concepts on this specific set of examples, but this mapping is just a simplistic sketch of the original model in our minds, the one developed from our experience as embodied agents—it is like a dim image in a mirror.